Lower bounds on the Deterministic and Quantum Communication Complexity of Hamming Distance: Definitions, Notations, and Useful Lemmas

 \section{Definitions, Notations, and Useful Lemmas}

 We give brief definitions of both classical and quantum communication complexity.
 See~\cite{commcomp} for more details on classical, and~\cite{qsurvey} for more details on quantum.

 \begin{definition} Let $f$ be any function from $\bits n \times \bits n$ to $\bit $. \begin{enumerate} \item A \textit{protocol } for computing $f(x,y)$, where Alice has $x$ and Bob has $y$, is defined in the usual way (formally using decision trees).
-At the end of the protocol both Alice and Bob know $f(x,y)$. \item $D(f)$ is the number of bits transmitted in the optimal deterministic protocol for $f$. \item $Q^*(f)$ is the number of bits transmitted in the optimal quantum protocol where we allow Alice and Bob to share an infinite number of EPR pairs and communicate over a quantum channel. \item $C^*(f)$ is the number of bits transmitted in the optimal quantum protocol where we allow Alice and Bob to share an infinite number of EPR pairs and communicate over a classical channel. \item $M_f$ is the $2^n \times 2^n$ matrix where the rows and columns are indexed by $\bits n$ and the $(x,y)$-entry is $f(x,y)$. \end{enumerate} \end{definition}
+At the end of the protocol both Alice and Bob know $f(x,y)$. \item $D(f)$ is the number of bits transmitted in the optimal deterministic protocol for $f$. \item $Q^*(f)$ is the number of bits transmitted in the optimal quantum protocol where we allow Alice and Bob to share an infinite number of EPR pairs and communicate over a quantum channel.
+For quantum protocols, we fix the number of qubits communicated in each round (assuming that in the first round Alice always communicates $c_1$ qubits, in the second round Bob communicates $c_2$ qubits and so on, where $c_1, c_2, \ldots$ are independent of inputs $x$ and $y$). \item $C^*(f)$ is the number of bits transmitted in the optimal quantum protocol where we allow Alice and Bob to share an infinite number of EPR pairs and communicate over a classical channel. \item $M_f$ is the $2^n \times 2^n$ matrix where the rows and columns are indexed by $\bits n$ and the $(x,y)$-entry is $f(x,y)$. \end{enumerate} \end{definition}

 Let $\lg$ denote the logarithm to the base two.
-Also, as usual, if $x < y$, then ${x \choose y}$ is taken to be zero.
+Also, as usual, if $x < y$, then $\binom{x}{y}$ is taken to be zero.

 The following theorem is due to Mehlhorn and Schmidt~\cite{ranklower}; see also \cite{commcomp}.